verrazzano/docs/content/en/docs/reference/model/_index.md

 ## Coherence Cluster Components
 Note that support for Coherence is an experimental feature in this release of Verrazzano.

 Verrazzano relies on version 2.1.1 of the [Coherence Operator](https://github.com/oracle/coherence-operator).
-For the Coherence clusters section of the Verrazzano Model, Coherence custom resource values are defined in Verrazzano and then converted to a custom resource that the Coherence operator can interpret.
+For the Coherence clusters section of the Verrazzano Model, Coherence custom resource values are defined in Verrazzano and then converted to a custom resource that the Coherence Operator can interpret.

 A Coherence cluster component must have the following item: